10 Points Can Be Deleted from the Professional Resume

 - links to social networks (if they are filled up correctly).

 However, it is not necessary to write all the numbers you have.
 In particular, those that are not always "connected", "funny", mailing addresses, and links to social networks that have not been updated for years.
 The home address is not required.

 2. Multiple goals

 3. Inappropriate photo

-It is worth adding a picture if you have good quality business-style photos.
+It is worth adding a picture if you have good-quality business-style photos.
 A photocopy of your passport will not add points to your CV.
-As well as wedding photos, party photos or selfies are also not suitable.
-However, in the case of creative industries, experiments can play a plus.
+As well as wedding photos, party photos, or selfies are also not suitable.
+However, in the case of creative industries, experiments can be a plus.

 4. "Extra" training